Online Learning FAQs

 The student ID code needed to make online purchases from the NCCC bookstore with financial is your student ID number.
 This number starts with an @ symbol and a series of numbers.
 You can find this number on the back of your NCCC student ID card or in your personal information on Banner Web.

-NCCC offers courses in a variety of instructional methods, including online, hybrid, and blended.
+NCCC offers courses in a variety of instructional methods, including online, hybrid, blended, and hyflex.
 To learn more about these instructional modes view this document.
 Course offerings for any given term are listed in Banner Web.
 You can filter the type of course through the instructional method option.

 You are required to have access to a broadband connection and a desktop or laptop computer/MAC, using a tablet or other mobile device may not have the functionality required for the course.
-Visit the Open SUNY help desk to check your browser compatibility or contact Online Learning at firstname.lastname@example.org.
+Visit the Open SUNY help desk to check your browser compatibility or contact Online Learning at email@example.com.
 Software like Microsoft Office Suite including Word, PowerPoint, and Excel may be required.
-As a student at Niagara County Community College you have access to download Office 365 for FREE with your T-Wolves email address.
-(To download or learn more about Office 365; log into Blackboard Learn, go to the “Student Resources & Policies” tab then select the Office 365 link/picture).
+As a student at Niagara County Community College, you have access to download Office 365 for FREE with your T-Wolves email address.
+(To download or learn more about Office 365; log into Blackboard Learn, go to the “Student” tab then select the Office 365 link/picture).

 Some courses, like Public Speaking, will require a device to record yourself presenting speeches.
 A webcam or video camera is normally sufficient.
 If there are any other special technology requirements for your course, your instructor will inform you once you begin your course.